pbelabbes/bonita-doc/CONTRIBUTING.md

 ### Variables

-During markdown to HTML conversion, some predefined variables located in the [variables.json file](scripts/variables.json) are replaced.
+Because we using Jekyll, some variable are replaced during the conversion in HTML.
+You can find those variables in the [Jekyll documentation](https://jekyllrb.com/docs/variables/).

-For instance, the `varVersion` variable matches the current documentation version.
+You also add the `version` variable matches the current documentation version.
-To reference this variable, use the `${varVersion}` notation in _.md_ files.
+To reference this variable, use the `{{page.version}}` notation in _.md_ files.

 #### Markdown titles